 School Hours

-When children arrive at school they go directly to their classroom.
-If the teacher is not present then the children wait quietly outside the classroom.
-The 8.30am – 8.45am period is used for children to prepare for the morning lessons.
+When children arrive at school, they go directly to their classroom.
+If the teacher is not present, the children wait quietly outside the classroom.
+The 8:30 a.m.—8:30 a.m. period is used for children to prepare for the morning lessons.
 Outside play is not permitted during this time.

 1:05-1.20pm Children eat lunch in designated areas